 - HE 702: Contemporary and Critical Theories in Higher Education (3 credit hours)

-- HE 703: Digital Technologies and Learning (3 credit hours)
+- HE 703: Higher Education in the Digital Age (3 credit hours)

 - HE 704: The Scholarship of Teaching and Learning (3 credit hours)

 - HE 710: Leadership in Higher Education (3 credit hours)

 - HE 722: Organization and Administration in Higher Education (3 credit hours)

 Students will select 6 credits of elective coursework in consultation with their Program Advisory Committee.